 The nutritional approach opens up territory that traditional pharma has never explored.
 It’s a true shift in the scientific paradigm.”

-Given the Microbiome is a relatively new hype in the Biotech field too, and this is an extension of clinical trials related to the microbiome, the idea of nutrition based therapeutics is an increasingly popular area of medicine.
+Given the microbiome is a relatively new field too, and this is an extension of clinical trials related to the microbiome, the idea of nutrition based therapeutics is an increasingly popular area of medicine.

 Feature Image Credit: EPFL researchers and last author Johan Auwerx – © EPFL / Alain Herzog